FEUP-LDTS-2021/ldts-project-assignment-g1004/docs/README.md

 - A similar concept applies to GameTest but this time a screen is being created inside the private constructor of Game, and we had to disable this one as well.
 - There are some classes on the builder package which have 0 coverage mainly because we were short of time and had to create those "basic" classes before the demo, and therefore their tests are missing.
 However, these are nothing but a small variation of classes which we tested before, so this situation ends up being less problematic but still a minor flaw.
+- Three aspects in our code were not approved in the analyses made on BetterCodeHub.
+The one related to testing ("Automate Tests") is mostly justified by the topics addressed before.
+The other two
+("Separate Concerns in Modules" and "Couple Architecture Components Loosely") could probably be improved with a proper implementation of the Model-View-Controller pattern throughout our system.

 ------